You Are Not Alone in This Struggle!

 Understanding and Clarification

-Bringing clarity to the unclear and often contradictory advice that you have received about the management of your condition.
+Help bring clarity to the unclear and often contradictory advice that you have received about the management of your condition.
 Osteoarthritis is already frustrating without the guessing game that is "Is that good for my knee?" or "will I pay for this later?"
 Understanding OA and how it behaves will give you the confidence to manage and have a control of the impact it has on your life.

 3